xformerfhs/TUPW/README.md

 The class instances then generate the keys from the HMAC and the supplied bytes and store these keys safely in the program's memory.

-The classes are meant to be instantiated once and then used throughout the lifetime of the program as needed.
+The classes are meant to be instanced once and then used throughout the lifetime of the program as needed.
-They should not be instantiated every time they are used as checking the supplied bytes and calculating the keys is quite expensive.
+They should not be instanced every time they are used as checking the supplied bytes and calculating the keys is quite expensive.
 The class stores the calculated key in a secure manner in an instance of the `SecureSecretKeySpec` class which can be found in the `Crypto` source directory.

 The supplied bytes and the key sources may have any name and any old content.